Angione-Lab/TAP_TU_SyntheticModelGenerator/README.md

 - When using `place_names_choose_one_of`, the script will print the selected place names during execution.
 - Multiple place names in `place_names` will create a problem that spans across all specified locations.
 - The script will fetch data for each place name separately and combine them into a single problem instance.
+- Example scenarios in the `scenarios/` directory can be used as templates for creating new scenarios.
+- Generated problem files in `paper_input_models/` can be used as input for VRP solvers.